GALA Festival gives London disco fever

 Immediately on entering it was clear that the festival had increased in size but, after exploring around the site, GALA appeared to have more than tripled the scope of both stage areas and audience - this made it feel like other larger festivals such as Love Supreme Jazz Festival.
 (Buy tickets to Love Supreme here.)

 On arrival we admired Adrienn Peterffy’s decor across the Pleasure Dome, Rhythm Section and Main Stage - there’s something about floral hangings, disco balls, and neon lights that always works a treat.
-The Pleasure Dome was a glorious spherical tent hosted by Horse Meat Disco all day, with the likes of Honey Dijon jumping behind the decks - a mixture of disco house and Glitterbox type sets.
+The Pleasure Dome was a glorious spherical tent hosted by Horse Meat Disco all day, with the likes of Honey Dijon jumping behind the decks - a mixture of disco and house sets, a la Glitterbox.

-Next door you had the Rhythm Section stage which blended disco with house and techno, we’re not always lovers of techno but here everything felt seamless and varied - the sets kept us boogying, with particular highlights coming from Mr Scruff playing the likes of Sylvester’s classic ‘Over and Over’ and an obscure disco funk cover of George Gershwin’s song ‘Summertime’ (I think it was the Society of Seven version, but any other suggestions would be welcomed?).
+Next door you had the Rhythm Section stage which blended disco with house and techno - with particular highlights coming from Mr Scruff playing the likes of Sylvester’s classic ‘Over and Over’ and an obscure disco funk cover of George Gershwin’s song ‘Summertime’ (we think it was the Society of Seven version).

 Crazy P took to the Main Stage on both the decks and vocals with their soundsystem, blasting their cosmic disco across the field of booty shakers - Danielle Moore’s ethereal singing style is always flawless and mesmerising.
 I will never tire of hearing ‘Like A Fool’ pumping out of the speakers, especially when boozing and basking in the sunshine at a festival, the track always perfectly fits such a setting.